UppsalaNLP/SweSubEval/README.md

 The dataset is available in the file "literature-sample-annotated.csv".
 Each line contains the type of realtion, the class (1: the relation occur with the marked word, or 0: the relation does no occur with the marked word), and the annotated sentence, where the a focus word is marked with asterisks.

+The data is released under the Creative Commons license, CC BY-NC-SA

+All sentences are samples from works in [Litteraturbanken](https://litteraturbanken.se/)